Eastern Shore Towns of

 Ocean City MD: Maryland's big oceanfront resort.
 Big hotels, nightclubs, and amusements.
 There's lots of activity every summer weekend.

-Chesapeake City, MD: a picturesque small town on the C and D Canal (which connects the Chesapeake and Delaware Bays).
+Chesapeake City, MD: A picturesque small town on the C&D Canal (which connects the Chesapeake and Delaware Bays).
 See ocean-going ships sail through the center of town.
 The historic downtown is on the southern side of the canal.

-Easton, MD: another historic town, and this one is especially quaint.
+Easton, MD: Another attractive historic town.
 Do the walking tour and visit the shops.
 The Avalon Theatre hosts performances by national-calibre acts.
 The town is the home of the famous annual Easton Waterfowl Festival.

-Oxford, MD: a quiet little town located near the mouth of the Tred Avon River.
+Oxford, MD: A quiet little town located near the mouth of the Tred Avon River.
 This charming village has true colonial era history.
 Tour the replica Customs House.
-6 marinas attract boaters.
+Multiple marinas for boaters.

-Cambridge, MD: another very old town (settled 1684).
-Three museums, the Skipjack Nathan, Sailwinds Park, and a fishing pier are attractions.
+Cambridge, MD: Another very old town (settled 1684).
+Museum, the Skipjack Nathan, Sailwinds Park, and a fishing pier are attractions.
 This is also the home of the Hyatt Regency Chesapeake Bay marina and golf resort.

-Salisbury, MD: is the central "city" for the Eastern Shore.
+Salisbury, MD: This is the central city for the Eastern Shore.
 You'll find lots of chain stores, hotels and restaurants here.
 Home of the minor league Delmarva Shorebirds baseball team.
 Visitor attractions include the Salisbury Zoo and the Ward Museum of Wildfowl Art.

 Chincoteague, VA: Virginia's island resort is also the gateway to Assateague Island National Seashore.
-A seaside town without the high-rises and wildness of Ocean City.
+A seaside town without the high-rises and crowds of Ocean City.
 See the famous ponies.

-Wachapreague, VA: tiny seaside fishing village.
-The "flounder capital" has a large marina, two restaurants and a shop or two.
+Wachapreague, VA: Tiny seaside fishing village.
+The "flounder capital" has a large marina, restauraunt, and a few shops.
 Rent a boat to get out to the undeveloped barrier islands.